snitchbcc/articles/2020/12/letters-to-the-editor-3.md

 ---
 thumbnail: content://othermail.jpeg
+title: >-
-title: "Letters To The Editor #3: I Have Your Managing Editor.
-Send Me $5,000 If You Ever Want To See Him Again"
+  Letters To The Editor #3: I Have Your Managing Editor.
+Send Me $5,000 If You Ever Want To See Him Again
+authors:
-authors: Dale Bell
+  - Dale Bell
 date: 23
 tags:
   - series